The Do’s and Don’ts of Buying at Auction

 Some of the properties being sold by auction are in need of renovation and refurbishment.
 However this isn’t the case for all properties, and in many cases it is only cosmetic decoration required, which indeed you may consider a necessity for your new purchase anyway.

 Worry about bidding

-If you’re attending an auction for the first time, don’t worry about it being a scary experience.
+If you’re viewing an auction for the first time, don’t worry about it being a scary experience.
 You don’t have to sit on your hands and you can sneeze if you need to!
 Bidding at an auction should be exciting and should be something you feel comfortable doing.
-If you’re not sure what to expect, you should attend an auction prior to the one you wish to bid at so you can watch how they work and know what to expect when it comes to your turn.
+If you’re not sure what to expect, we recommend viewing an auction prior to the one you wish to bid at so you can watch how they work and know what to expect when it comes to your turn.

 Forget the quick timescales

 The auction purchase process is much quicker than a traditional private treaty sale and it’s much more secure.
 Part of the reason for that is that contracts are exchanged on the fall of the hammer and completion takes place shortly afterwards, sometimes only 20 working days later.
 It’s important to check the legal pack for the completion times for any property you wish to buy to ensure you have your finances in place and your solicitor is able to organise any paperwork in time.
 If you don’t have your full finances in place by completion date you could be charged interest on the purchase or even sued by the owner.
 These cases are usually few and far between.

 We always upload the legal pack for each property to our website prior to it being offered for sale.
 This is so our buyers can do their research, which includes your solicitor reading over the documents in advance of bidding.
 This is to ensure anything which you may not be happy with is picked up prior to committing to the sale.